jblanco89/MLOps_zoomcamp_course/README.md

 **4. Check the results in Dashboard**

-After a couple od seconds data should have been processed by Google Cloud function. dashboard is available [here](https://lookerstudio.google.com/reporting/a0ed7bcd-5442-4945-b4d3-8d931c7ce11f)
+After a couple of seconds data should have been processed by Google Cloud function. dashboard is available [here](https://lookerstudio.google.com/reporting/a0ed7bcd-5442-4945-b4d3-8d931c7ce11f)

 Do not forget update data by clicking here: